MOST POPULAR DESTINATIONS (Kabul- Bamyan & Band e Amir- Ghazni- Kandahar- Herat- Mazar e Sharif & Balkh district)

 Breakfast, lunch and dinner

-Registration with the Provincial Afghan Tour department.
+Registration with the provincial Afghan Tour department.

 Breakfast, lunch and dinner